-- The inappropriate over use of cesarean surgery is jeopardizing the lives of mothers and babies.
+1. The inappropriate overuse of cesarean surgery is jeopardizing lives.

-- When a cesarean is necessary, it can be a lifesaving technique for both mother and baby, and worth the risks involved.
+2. When a cesarean is necessary, it can be a lifesaving technique, and worth the risks involved.

-- Birth is a normal physiological process.
-Research shows that with emotional support, education, and an honest opportunity, the vast majority of women can have a healthy vaginal birth.
+3. Birth is a normal physiological process.
+With emotional support, education, and an honest opportunity, the vast majority can have a healthy vaginal birth.

-- Research shows that VBAC is reasonable and safe for both mother and baby.
-A repeat cesarean should never be considered routine– it is major abdominal surgery with many risks.
+5. Research shows that VBAC is realistic and safe for a majority and a repeat cesarean should never be considered routine– it is major abdominal surgery with many risks.

-- It is unethical and unenforceable for hospitals to institute VBAC bans.
-Women have the right to refuse any procedure, including a cesarean.
+6. VBAC bans are unethical and unenforceable for hospitals to institute.
+People have the right to informed refusal which includes declining a cesarean.

-- Women have the right to true informed consent and refusal, which entails full knowledge of the risks and benefits of all tests, drugs, and procedures.
+8. People have the right to informed consent and refusal, which entails full, unbiased knowledge of the risks, benefits and alternatives of all recommendations.

-- Women must be allowed to express all their birth related feelings in a safe and supportive environment.
-The emotions of a pregnant and birthing woman have profound effects on the birth outcome and recovery.
+9. Birthing people must be allowed to express all their birth related feelings in a safe and supportive environment.
+Emotions have profound effects on the birth outcome and recovery.

-- The trend of “elective cesareans” is being significantly overstated through distortion of research and data.
+12. The number of cesareans on maternal request is being significantly overstated through distortion of research and data.

-- We as women must now assume more responsibility for our own births.
+13. Consumers must assume more responsibility for their own births.

-- It is critical that women’s choice of care provider and location of birth is respected.
+14. Respecting a person’s choice of care provider and location of birth is critical.